The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 ### Create a Github Account

-[Create a Github Account](https://github.com/join).
+[Create a free Github Account](https://github.com/join).
+Remember the email and username that you enter.
 If you already have one, you can skip to the next step.

 ### Configure Github in the AWS Terminal